erikandersson96/portfolio-project-four/README.md

 Before I started to work with the code for this project I was requested of my mentor to create a mapping tool for my `user stories` to easier track `what to do when`.
 So I choose to use `Trello` as my tool for this.
 During my development I have been moving each user story with it's `EPICS` to the correct stage of the process, and I have made sure that each user story was manualy tested and fully functional before moving on to the next one.

+If you want to visit my trello board you can do so by clicking this [link](https://trello.com/b/Hy1ZJoPK/portfolio-project-4) (link).

 I will demonstrate for you down below each step of my trello board during my development:

 **Trello board:**